Duet's Current Giving Change

 Yes!
-Select the “Give in Someone’s Honor” option when you check-out and we will immediately notify your honoree of your gift.
-We’ll also send them information on the gift’s journey from donation to pick-up, and loop you in too!
+Select the “Give in Someone’s Honor” option when you check-out, and we will immediately notify your honoree of your gift.
+We’ll also send them information on the gift’s journey from donation to pick-up and loop you in too!

 Duet prioritizes transparency at every step.
 As soon as we receive your donation, we direct the money to the local store via wire transfer or International PayPal transfer.
 This typically takes 1-3 business days.
 After the money is received, the local store owner will mark the item as “Ready to Pick-up” and we automatically notify the beneficiary.
 The very next day, the beneficiary family can walk in the store, show the store owner a unique pick-up code, and head home with the item.
 And the best part?
-You can track every stage of every item on the Donation Tracker we send with every donation confirmation.
+You can track every stage of every item on the Donation Tracker sent with every donation confirmation.

 Usually, anywhere from 2-5 days.
 We’ll update you exactly when it happens!

 We’ll make sure of it - and let you know when we know!
-Duet maximizes check-ins at every stage of the donation process.
+Duet prioritizes transparency and maximizes check-ins at every stage of the donation process.
 At item pick-up, we ask both the store owner and the beneficiary to verify that the item was successfully handed off.
 Furthermore, the beneficiary sends us a confirmation photo of the item as soon as they’re home!
 For LA operations, both the restaurant and the beneficiary confirm successful drop off of meals each week.
 The beneficiary then sends us a confirmation photo of the food to ensure everything meets Duet’s standards.

-Greece is the gateway to asylum in Europe for many Syrian, Afghani, and Iranian refugees.
-Our first operational location of Lesvos, Greece has multiple refugee camps that house thousands of refugees - many of these families head to intermediate housing on Lesvos and, later, in Athens, Greece after they receive preliminary asylum.
+Greece is the gateway to asylum in Europe for many Syrian, Afghani, African, and Iranian refugees.
+Our first operational location of Lesvos, Greece, has multiple refugee camps that house thousands of refugees - many of these families head to intermediate housing on Lesvos and, later, in Athens, Greece, after they receive preliminary asylum.
 Greece is a location where many families begin the process of rebuilding their lives - exactly the point in time when the Duet family’s assistance can be most pivotal.
 LA is our home!
 Duet started in LA with a determined team of USC alumni and current students.
 When COVID-19 struck LA hard, the Duet team knew we had to respond quickly.
-By fast-tracking plans to bring individualized philanthropy to the US, we devised a short-term solution to deliver healthy, warm meals weekly to families hit hardest by the economic down-turn.
+By fast-tracking plans to bring individualized philanthropy to the US, we devised a short-term solution to deliver healthy, warm meals weekly to families hit hardest by the economic downturn.
 We’re excited to bring the full Duet experience to LA in 2021 as we work to build a network of small, local stores and passionate donors.

 For our Greece-based refugees, we use Facebook Messenger.
 For our beneficiaries who lack strong English, we have a team member who speaks Arabic and is adept at using translation tools for Farsi.
 For LA, we text our beneficiaries directly.

 Duet works with refugees who have received semi-stable housing - often from an organization or the Greek government.
 This means that our families are not living in camps; instead, they are living in temporary apartments or communal living spaces.
 This is often not their final destination nor their ideal living conditions (most apartments come bare with limited supplies); however, it marks an important step in their road to rebuilding their lives.
-These new apartments represent safety and identity - no longer are they living in identical flimsy and unsecure tents.
+These new apartments represent safety and identity - no longer are they living in identical flimsy and insecure tents or storage containers.
 They finally have a space suited to springboard them into a new phase of their lives; however, having scant resources, they need your help to make it a home.

 Within reason, yes!
 We hand-pick what stores we work with, partly based on what they sell.
 None of our stores sell alcohol, weapons, or other dangerous items.
-Additionally, we scan all item requests to make sure nothing inappropriate is donatable.
-But, within these guidelines, they can request whatever they’d like up to a certain budget based on how many members they have in their family.
+Additionally, we scan all item requests to make sure nothing inappropriate is requested.
+But, within these guidelines, they can request whatever they’d like up to a certain budget based on how many members they have in their families.
 The families know best what they need to rebuild their lives.